-On 29 April 2021, quality public administrations were designated as the key success factor towards COVID-19 recovery, as they enable economic prosperity, social progress and fairness.
+Over the past two years, the quality of public administrations has been confirmed to be the key success factor towards COVID-19 recovery, as it enables economic prosperity, social progressand fairness.
 This was further stressed by the European Commission through its Staff Working Document 'Supporting Public Administrations to deliver reforms and prepare for the future'.
 Following a period where the reliance on digital public services increased, continuing to implement strategies and funding programmes that foster the coordinated modernisation of public administrations in the Member States prevails as an important course of action.
-This can also be seen through the Member States' national Recovery and Resilience Plans, where the digitalisation and modernisation of the public sphere play an important role.
+This can also be seen through the Member States' National Recovery and Resilience Plans, where the digitalisation and modernisation of the public sphere play an important role.